Last Updated on January 3, 2022 by Henry John

 No truth-telling investor will say he/she foresaw Tesla’s stock price rising as high as it has in 2020 before the market opened on the 2nd of January, 2020.

-Tesla this year has been incredible, it’s getting so much love from diehard customers and investors, and at the moment, it feels like there is nothing capable of crashing Tesla.
+Tesla started this year in an incredible fashion on the back of it’s impressive 2021 delivery report, it’s getting so much love from diehard customers and investors, and at the moment, it feels like there is nothing capable of crashing Tesla.

-Will Tesla’s stock overvaluation lead to the stock crashing hard come 2021 or is it still a safe and good bet for a position in the self-driving market?
+Will Tesla’s stock perceived overvaluation lead to the stock crashing hard come 2022 or is it still a safe and good bet for a position in the self-driving market?

 Electric Vehicles (EVs) and autonomous vehicles (AVs) are the future of vehicles and at the moment, Tesla seems to be a carmaker from the future.